 Tips for the Sweet Potatoes:

-- You could go savory and used a garlic herb mixture, but or stay sweet with the same ingredients I used for Slow Cooker Sweet Potato Casserole and it would be DELICIOUS!
+- You could go savory and use a garlic herb mixture, or stay sweet with the same ingredients I used for My Slow-Cooker Sweet Potato Casserole, which would be DELICIOUS!

-- You could even just add a single large sweet potato to the slow cooker pierced with some holes then just split and serve for a healthier option.
+- For a healthier option, you could even add a single large sweet potato pierced with holes to the slow cooker, split it, and serve.

 - Want sweet potato recipes?
 Try: Slow Cooker Sweet Potatoes or Slow Cooker Sweet Potato Casserole